g2p/vido/README.md

 You need Python 3.3

 There are two implementations, UML and KVM.
-In both cases you need a suitable kernel.
+In both cases you need a suitable kernel for the guest.

 On Ubuntu and Debian,